m-obaid2492/Hello-World2/README.md

-THis is a first Spring project highlighting DI
+THis is a Spring MVC project highlighting DI